getsentry/rfcs/text/0141-linking-traces.md

 - (Async) data flow operations (e.g. RxJS pipes) where we would be able to link individual operations.
 - Websocket spans where we could link individual web socket messages
 - Background data syncs on mobile that you can't directly link to a specific transaction, but it's useful to know that they happened during a transaction.
 Now, the mobile SDKs put these spans on the transaction bound to the scope.
-- More generally, whenever we want to "casually" establish a relationship between spans that cannot or should not be achieved via a hard relationship (traceId or parent spanId)
+- More generally, whenever we want to establish a causal relationship between spans that cannot or should not be achieved via a hard relationship (traceId or parent spanId)

 # Concrete Goals of achieving linked traces

-Once this RFC is accepted, we have settled on all important details needed to implement connected traces.
+Once this RFC is accepted, we have settled on all important details needed to implement linked traces.
-This means, we have all the necessary information to support the following concrete goals:
+This means, we have all the necessary information to support the following concrete goals

-TODO: List concrete product/UI goals
+Product:
+- The product is able to handle span links; in a first step at least span links linking to a previous trace (identified by the `'sentry.link.type': 'previous_trace'` [attribute](#preferred-span-links)).
+It's important to note though that span links are more universal and can define inter- and intra-trace span relationships.
+We should support links more generally eventually.
+- Concrete UI suggestion: Users can navigate between previous/next traces via backwards/forwards buttons in the trace view whenever a span link is identified in the current trace
+- Additional UX and UI adjustments are welcomed and up for discussion and decision by product teams
+- Given that breadcrumbs will be likely phased out for tracing, trace links are a replacement to show any kind of "previous trace or transaction" information.

+Client Infra/Storage:
 - SDKs can add support for adding links to spans
 - We can ingest and store span links
 - Frontend SDKs can automatically add span links so that the current trace root span links back to the previous trace root span